thushara-lakshmanan/DataAnalyticsProjects-Python/AFL Team and Player  Performance Analysis/README.md

 5. Summary
 6. Future Work

-Note: As data was in good condition not much cleaning was needed.Data was missing for West Coast & Collingwood QF-2018 and Melbourne & Geelong EF-2018 and it was replaced as per [wikipedia](https://en.wikipedia.org/wiki/2018_AFL_finals_series).Couple of unwanted columns are dropped and few new columns are added.
+Note: As data was in good condition not much cleaning was needed.Data were missing for West Coast & Collingwood QF-2018 and Melbourne & Geelong EF-2018 and it was replaced as per [wikipedia](https://en.wikipedia.org/wiki/2018_AFL_finals_series).A couple of unwanted columns are dropped and few new columns are added.

 This dataset really helped to get more insight on team and player's performance.